LTaylorWong/apcsSPRING/17-Hashing/README.md

 PROBLEM: multiple object can hash to the same index (collision)

-	hash table's array has to be sufficiently large (sparsely populated)
+	hash table's array has to be sufficiently large (sparsely populated) hash function should do a good job distributing items in the table